PAGplay EPDM/iEPDM and TPEV Flooring

 A pressure water washer may be more convenient if available but make sure that the pressure does not exceed 1500 psi.

 By washing the surface all residual dirt etc. is removed from the surface and matrix of the top layer.

 The following items will cause damage to the surface and should be avoided:

-- In aquatic environments, build-up of minerals and scale can be evident this condition should it occur, will not considered to be product failure.
+In aquatic environments, build-up of minerals and scale can be evident.
+If this should occur, it will not considered to be product failure.

-- Fungal growth is not possible to occur on rubber.
-Although due to the nature of the final surface, if regular cleaning is not carried out by the end user, build-up of dirt and other organic material may occur in the surface.
+Fungal growth is not possible to occur on rubber.
+Although due to the nature of the final surface, if regular cleaning is not carried out by the end user, build-up of dirt and other organic material may occur on the surface.